 * import is calculated on the basis of the sending country

-Economic relations between Estonia and Canada are not very close they are improving.
-In 2013, Canada was Estonia's 40th trade partner in terms of trade volume and trade with Canada accounted for only 0.1% of the total trade volume.
-In 2018, the share of trade with Canada was 0.46% of the total volume and Canada was Estonia's 27th trade partner.
+Economic relations between Estonia and Canada are not very close.
+In 2018, the share of trade with Canada was 0.42% of the total volume and Canada was Estonia's 25th trade partner.

 Estonia's primary import articles from Canada in 2018 were machines and equipment (30.0%), animal products (17.5%), metals and metal products (13.6%) and transportation vehicles (11.0%).